nicolabs/nicolabs.net/about.md

 This blog talks about computer technology.
 The old version can still be viewed at [blog.nicolabs.net](http://blog.nicolabs.net) but will be deleted one day, since all new work is now made here.

-You can find more work from me at [github.com/nicolabs](https://github.com/nicolabs).
+You can find more work from me at [github.com/nicolabs](https://github.com/nicolabs) or [code.nicolabs.net](https://code.nicolabs.net).

 ## Contact